 No Foreign Transaction Fees

 The standout feature among all the Brim group of cards is their 0% foreign currency transaction fees.
 Such cards are not as common in Canada, and in fact, the only other no FX card in Canada with no annual fee is the Home Trust Preferred Visa.
-If you are fine with paying an annual fee, the Scotia Amex Gold might be worth considering instead as it also offers no foreign transaction fees.
+If you are fine with paying an annual fee, the Scotiabank Gold American Express card might be worth considering instead as it also offers no foreign transaction fees.

 Brim Rewards Program